CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 cancels without starting services; non-interactive Launch fails closed without terminating anything.
 A launcher or ancestor process owning a configured port, failed termination, or a newly appearing owner aborts the launch.

+For isolated startup validation, a process-level `XREPORT_RESOURCES_DIR` override takes precedence over the same key in `settings/.env`.
+This lets a disposable database be selected without editing the developer's environment file or application resources.

 ## Foundational Startup Validation